kulmann/moodle-mod_challenge/README.md

 If you want to use javascript libraries from Moodle, you have to declare them as external dependencies in `vue/webpack.config.js` under `exports.externals`.

+# Contribute
-Pull requests are very welcome.
+This is an open source project.
+Contributions are very welcome.